It's reveal day for this budget laundry room makeover. See all the changes I've made as part of the $100 room challenge.

 As you may recall this is the first thing we see when we enter our home through the garage.
 And yes, that's how we always enter the house.
 Most of our family does too.
 Like many mudrooms or laundry rooms, I expect, this room had accumulated many unnecessary things over the years.

 Unclutter and Make Better Use of Storage

-Many of those unnecessary things were either trashed, relocated or donated.
-However, one major problems included the need for storing plastic and paper bags for future recycling.
+Many of those unnecessary things were either trashed, relocated, or donated.
+However, one major problem included the need for storing plastic and paper bags for future recycling.
 These bins from IKEA were the perfect solution.

 We moved that cute but not so practical blue farm table and replaced it with a $6 computer desk from Goodwill.
 Now the tall handled brooms and vacuum cleaner fit nice and neat next to the table.

 We also took advantage of an unused laundry chute cabinet and stored some larger pots and buckets inside.
 Not so great to look at, but a pretty botanical fern print scroll hanging covers the front nicely.